valkey-io/valkey-rfc/Bloom.md

 ### Configurations

 The default properties using which Bloom Filter objects are created can be controlled using configs.
+The values of the configs below are only used on a bloom object if the user does not specify the properties explicitly.
+Example: Using BF.INSERT or BF.RESERVE can override the default properties.

-The following module configurations are added to customize bloom filters:
+Supported Module configurations:
 1. bf.bloom_capacity: Controls the default capacity.
 When create operations (BF.ADD/MADD) are used, bloom objects created will use the capacity specified by this config.
 This controls the number of items that can be added to a bloom filter object before it is scaled out (scaling) OR before it rejects add operations due to insufficient capacity on the object (nonscaling).